Fosfomycin: Medical uses

-Fosfomycin is used to treat bladder infections, where it is usually given as a single dose by mouth.
+Fosfomycin is used to treat bladder infections as well as urinary tract infections (UTIs), where it is usually given as a single dose by mouth.

 Oral fosfomycin is not recommended for children under 12 years old.

 Additional uses have been proposed.
 The global problem of advancing antimicrobial resistance has led to a renewed interest in its use more recently.

 Fosfomycin can be used as an efficacious treatment for both UTIs and complicated UTIs including acute pyelonephritis.
 The standard regimen for complicated UTIs is an oral 3 g dose administered once every 48 or 72 hours for a total of 3 doses or a 6 g dose every 8 hours for 7–14 days when fosfomycin is given in IV form.

-Intravenous fosfomycin is being increasing used for treating infections caused by multidrug-resistant bacteria, mostly as partner drug in order to avoid the occurrence of resistances and to take advantage of its synergistic activity with several other antimicrobials.
+Intravenous fosfomycin is being increasingly used for treating infections caused by multidrug-resistant bacteria, mostly as a partner drug in order to avoid the occurrence of resistances and to take advantage of its synergistic activity with several other antimicrobials.
+In real-life settings, intravenous fosfomycin is most commonly used to treat pneumonia (34%), bloodstream infections (22%), and urinary tract infections (21%).
+In the majority of cases, it is administered in combination with a beta-lactam antibiotic, and in approximately half of the cases, it is employed as empirical therapy.
 Daily adult dose usually ranges from 12 to 24 grams.
+When administered in continuous infusion, a loading dose of fosfomycin 8 g followed by a daily dose of 16 g or 24 g.
+Continuous infusion is suggested in patients with normal renal function.

+Fosfomycin demonstrated strong antibiofilm activity in both in vitro and in vivo studies, including prosthetic material infections.
+It maintains antibiofilm activity against both Gram-positive (including MRSA) and Gram-negative bacteria.